It's all in the filtering...

 I've made these modifications to these power supplies over the years as I've acquired them and was somewhat surprised to see that they all have the same issue in common: Significant switching energy between their cases and their DC output lines.
 Fortunately, the "fixes" outlined above seem to be very effective and add minimal safety risk to their use and these three switching supplies that no longer cause any noticeable RFI, even when placed very close to the feedpoint of an HF antenna.

-In addition to keeping these power supplies clean at HF, I also wanted to make sure that they caused minimal disruption at LF and VLF frequencies (e.g. those below the AM broadcast band) where I occasionally listen.
+In addition to keeping these power supplies clean at HF, I also wanted to make sure that they caused minimal disruption at MF, LF and VLF frequencies (e.g. those below the AM broadcast band - where there are amateur allocations at 600 and 2200 meters) where I occasionally listen.
 Because of these lower frequencies it is much more difficult to keep them from causing interference for several reasons:

 - Rather than being several 10's of times higher than the switching supply frequency, I might actually be listening on the switcher frequency - or on one of its first few harmonics.